wp-plugins/volcano-widget/readme.txt

 == Description ==

 The plugin creates a customizeable interactive map with active volcanoes and current earthquakes worldwide.
-The map is used as widget that can be placed in a sidebar of the layout.
+The map is loaded in an iframe and can be used as widget that can be placed in a sidebar of the layout.

+The map itself, which is being updated daily, contains interactive features:
+- click on each earthquake to see details (depth, magnitude, time, source of data and link to detail info)
+- submit a "I felt the earthquake" report straight from the earthquake list or the map
+- click on each volcano to see more details (status, last activity, link to more info)
+- access a list of latest volcano news

+The map display can be customized in may ways:
+- display only earthquakes or only volcanoes or both
+- select a geographic region / country from a list (e.g. Australia, British Isles, California, Germany)
+- select a custom geographic region defined by W-E and N-S boundaries
+- start with different zoom and geographical center
+- filter to show only quakes larger than a given magnitude
+- filter to show only volcanoes at a certain activity level
+- show / hide various display controls

 == Installation ==